rschristopher/rschristopher.github.io/src/criticisms/environment.md

 Disingenuous arguments aside,
- is there any environmental impact from Bitcoin and Bitcoin mining, and is the benefit of Bitcoin worth that damaging impact?
+ is there any environmental impact from Bitcoin and Bitcoin mining, and if so, is the benefit of Bitcoin worth its damaging impact?